mattywausb/ElBanquos_kitchentimer/README.md

     * [German](https://mattywausb.github.io/ElBanquos_kitchentimer/docs/manual-de.html)

 # What you also need
-* my extended version of the Arduino ledcontrol library: https://github.com/mattywausb/LedControl
+* my extended version of the arduino "ledcontrol" library: https://github.com/mattywausb/LedControl

 # How can you use it
 * You can just build the timer by yourself using the same parts (check the fritzing sketch)